sjgridley/5023-OOP-scenarios/turtle_drawing/readme.md

 The `drawing` module has already been imported in the *main.py* file, so you should be able to create `Shape` objects with `drawing.Shape` and `Point` objects with `drawing.Point`.

-Once you replaced the code that creates dictionaries for shapes and points and the program runs successfully, you can move onto the next step.
+Once you have replaced the code that creates dictionaries for shapes and points, and the program runs successfully, you can move onto the next step.

 ### Adding the draw method to the Shape class